-- Delete an entry, such as a variantCommerce: a variant or SKU corresponds to a specific product with specific characteristics.
-For example, a product line of shirts has individual variations/SKUs that include size, color, and collar size. of a productCommerce: various forms of merchandise that you can display and purchase from the public site, including products, variations/SKUs, bundles, packages and dynamic packages..
+- Delete an entry, such as a variantCommerce: a variant or SKU corresponds to a specific type of product with specific characteristics.
+For example, a product line of shirts have individual variations/SKUs that include size, color, and collar size. of a productCommerce: various forms of merchandise that you can display and purchase from the public site, including products, variations/SKUs, bundles, packages and dynamic packages..

 A common scenario can include the following steps:

 - An import job creates products with "raw" data from the ERP system.

 - Commerce editors enrich the product information with additional content and images.

 - The content is reviewed and then published.